-If you want more efficiency, reliability and predictability it makes sense to standardise where possible on a Universal system, rather than pay each and every manufacturer for their dedicated battery design, not only on the initial purchase, but on the repeat replacement business.
+For more efficiency, reliability and predictability it makes sense to standardise where possible on a Universal system, rather than pay each and every manufacturer for their dedicated battery design, not only on the initial purchase, but on the repeat replacement business.
 Such systems are rarely long life or reliable, but the costs are artificially high, because the Hospital is effectively trapped in the system.

 Modular and flexible apply to every aspect of the system mix in terms of how many and what capacity of batteries, what kind of charger, 2 or 4 position or a whole wall?
 What charger location, On-Cart on a desk or on a wall.
 What voltage do you need, now or in 2 years?
-Do you want Dc or AC outputs.
+Do you want DC or AC outputs.
 How do you want to communicate Battery data internally?
 On Battery, On charger, On cart or to a Dash Board?
-It can change, so can the system.
+Requirements can change, so can the system.

-This is what we mean by Universal.
+This is what is meant by Universal.
 With such extremely long warranties this system is ideal for widespread hospital use.
 Maintenance is confronted by 1000s of batteries, mostly incompatible with each other, made by myriad equipment suppliers who in many cases are not battery specialists, but enjoy the replacement business.
 As quoted elsewhere over 50% of hospital service calls are battery related – a real indication of the scale of this problem – and over 80% of Hospitals have a policy of simply replacing batteries after a set period, irrespective of the true capacity.
 This is a complete waste of resources and it is unnecessary in an age of smart technology.